Co-commissioned and presented by Arts House and Next Wave

 Lighting: Cliffie Rosenberg

-Supported by – Next Wave, Chunky Move, Performance Space, Critical Path and the City of Melbourne through Arts House
+Supported by – the Australian Government through the Australia Council, its arts and funding and advisory body, Next Wave, Chunky Move, Performance Space, Critical Path, Casula Powerhouse Arts Centre, Lucy Guerin Inc. and the City of Melbourne through Arts House

 Image by – Mark Mailler and Ivey Wawn